chrisvanmook/generator-web-initium/README.md

     - Copies all necessary files

 ## How to install
+Make sure you have the dependencies described above installed:
+### NodeJS:
+Go to [nodejs.org](https://nodejs.org/) and download & install NodeJS on your System.

+### Bower
+Run `npm install -g bower` to install bower globally on your system

+### Yeoman
+Run `npm install -g yo` to install yeoman globally on your system

+## Web Initium Generator
 Run `npm install -g generator-web-initium`.
-Alternatively, you can clone this repo and run `npm link`.
-Make sure GraphicsMagick or ImageMagick is installed on your system and properly set up in your `PATH`.
+Also, make sure GraphicsMagick or ImageMagick is installed on your system and properly set up in your `PATH`.

 Ubuntu: